 - Instead of doing a recurrent knowledge exam at a testing center, you can do recurrent training online instead.
 Recurrent knowledge testing currently does not test on weather, aircraft loading, physiological effects of drugs & alcohol, etc. while recurrent training would test you on those topics.

 Don’t get too excited.
 These are proposed regulations.
 On average, you are looking at around 1.5 years until a notice of proposed rulemaking becomes a final regulation you can operate under.
+This is just an average of how long the rulemaking process takes.
+There are all these legal requirements the government has to comply with when creating regulations which bogs things down.
 Plus, the proposal said, the FAA does not plan on publishing the final rule for operations over people AND night operations until the remote identification rulemaking is finalized.
 The remote identification rulemaking has not been published yet.
 That’s still working its way through the system.
 Don’t confuse that with the advance notice of proposed rulemaking which was also announced.

 Seeking Recommendations on Managing Problematic Drones